 It made me realize that the desire for something new is something that God has placed in our hearts.
-It is part of our makeup, coded into our very cells and innermost desires, that we want and need a fresh start.
-That desire, that yearning, is part of what draws us to him, that makes us look beyond yourself for the new.
+It is part of our make up, coded into our very cells and innermost desires, that we want and need a fresh start.
+That desire, that yearning, is part of what draws us to him, that makes us look beyond ourself for the new.

 That is the message of the Gospel and God’s promise throughout time, the good news in Christ.
 In him, we are made new.

-One of out of many of my favorite verses in Isaiah is 44:22, “I, the Lord, made you and I will not forget you.
+One of many favorite verses in Isaiah is Isaiah 44:22, “I, the Lord, made you and I will not forget you.
 I have swept away your sins like a cloud.
 I have scattered your offenses like the morning mist.”

 God doesn’t just cover our offense.
 He doesn’t put them in the closet to bring them out again.
 The picture here is one of an exploding force, one that completely eradicates them, the kind of force that exploded and burst forth from the grave, breaking the chains of death on Resurrection Sunday.